-Summary: In May 2020 Fresno COG hired Rea & Parker Research to conduct an opinion survey of Fresno County's residents.
+Summary: In May, Fresno COG hired Rea (Ray) & Parker Research to conduct an opinion survey of Fresno County's residents.
 Participants were to be reflective of Fresno County's demographics, including Spanish speaking and rural representatives.

 Rea & Parker Research was tasked with ranking 10 defined community values and nine transportation funding priorities from the sample population.
-Along with these value and funding priority questions, the survey was planned to include population demographics and trip/travel characteristics.
+Along with these value and funding priority questions, the survey included population demographics and trip/travel characteristics.

-Rea & Parker conducted a telephone survey with 650 people who responded to the survey.
-The telephone sample was supplemented by 300 respondents to an online survey that, when added to the telephone sample, improved the overall survey margin of error to +/- 3.2 percent at a 95 percent confidence level.
+Rea & Parker conducted a telephone survey, receiving 650 responses to the survey.
+The telephone survey was supplemented by 300 respondents to an online survey that, when added to the telephone sample, improved the overall survey margin of error to +/- 3.2 percent at a 95 percent confidence level.

 The survey report summarizing the final results is attached for review.
-The consultants will provide a brief presentation during the committee meeting.
+The consultants will provide a brief presentation during the Board meeting.

-Action: Information only.
-The Committee may provide additional direction at its discretion.
+Action: Information.
+The Policy Board may provide additional direction at its discretion.